Scheduling Jobs with Stochastic Holding Costs: Introduction

-We model and study the problem as a single-server scheduling system where job holding costs are according to stochastic processes with independent and identically distributed increments with unknown mean values, under the assumption that their mean service times are known.
-Recent works, e.g. \cite{learning-cmu-rule}, started investigating queuing system control policies under uncertainty about jobs' mean service time parameters, but restricting to the setting where job holding costs are assumed to be deterministic (linear) functions of stochastic job waiting times.
-In our problem setting, job holding costs are stochastic in a different way in that job holding costs themselves are according to some stochastic processes.
-Under the aforementioned application scenarios, it is more natural to model a job's holding costs by a stochastic process.
-As the first step towards understanding the setting of stochastic job holding costs, we consider a single-server scheduling with a fixed list of jobs.
+We study a single server scheduling system where jobs incur independent holding costs, with each job having a time-varying holding cost according to a stochastic process with independent and identically distributed increments with unknown mean value, and independent service times with known mean values.
+Recent works, e.g. \cite{learning-cmu-rule}, started investigating queuing system control policies under uncertainty about jobs' mean service time parameters, where job holding costs are deterministic (linear) functions of stochastic job waiting times.
+In our problem setting, job holding costs are stochastic in a different way in that job holding costs themselves are according to some exogenous stochastic processes.
+For the aforementioned application scenarios, it is natural to model a job's holding costs by a stochastic process.
+As the first step towards understanding the case of stochastic job holding costs, we consider a single-server scheduling for a given set of jobs.
+An illustration of deterministic and stochastic job holding costs is shown in Figure~\ref{fig:illustration}.
+On the one hand, classic queuing system literature assumes stochastic job service times and deterministic job holding costs, which are proportional to job waiting times.
+On the other hand, we study systems where job service times are either deterministic or stochastic, and job holding costs are stochastic.

-Since the statistical parameters quantifying the random holding costs of jobs are unknown to the decision-maker, the main challenge is to learn the parameters of jobs, thereby obtaining a near-accurate priority ranking of jobs to find a scheduling policy minimizing the total accumulated cost.